 Having said that, it is commonplace to observe that for some inner reason, most software developers have an innate, deep, absolute hatred of using keyboards for anything else than cranking out code.
 Can one blame them?
 Not really.
 The truth is, the whole education system is built in such a way that it is a de facto writing hater factory.

 Kids are told to write dissertations and later papers, a dry and lonely activity.
-Those papers are graded with red pens, with squibbles on top, with illegible or otherwise undecipherable comments, and more dissertations and papers follow, one after the other.
+Those papers are graded with red pens, filled with scribbles, with illegible or otherwise undecipherable comments, and more dissertations and papers follow, one after the other.

 And then one day, before they graduate, they are told to write a thesis, around 14’000 words.
 The mere thought of counting words, even if automated, adds weight to an already dreadful exercise.
 There is even the legitimate concern that some automated software will flag those texts, as a false positive case of collusion or plagiarism.

 Writing is an act of nervousness and tension, certainly not pleasure.

 And then there is the problem of tooling.
 Most people relate the word “writing” with Microsoft Word, which is a sad association.
 They do not only dread the act of writing, but they came to abhor the tool they must use to pour their thoughts into.
 And even worse, they might as well have witnessed the thing crashing down, taking to oblivion the effort of the past few hours of work.
 Some others have similar experiences with tools like Atlassian Confluence or other wiki engines, and with some ill-conceived tablet applications.

 The problem is when the whole act of writing, unfortunately associated with deficient tooling, is sent to the garbage bin in a single sweeping gesture.

 No wonder apps like WriteRoom, iA Writer, and Ulysses, became so popular among writers in the past decade.
 No wonder why the latest Freewrite sold out.
 If you decide to write seriously, you actually need a tool that will work with you, not against you.